antiamoeba/fishoak/_locs/lochlomond.md

 If you do choose to rent a boat, try heading to the far shore of the lake.
 There is only shoreline access along one side of the lake, so you can escape a lot of the fishing pressure by hitting the shady coves on the other side.
 If you want a little adventure, you can also boat to the inlet of the lake.
 Here, the lake turns into a calm, slow river, where the fishing can also be quite good - I've had some great days catching panfish.

 There are also a couple of catfish that roam the bottom, but those are pretty rare.
 I've also accidentally caught a turtle here, so watch your line.

+There's an island with a boat dock and a few picnic tables that can be a fun place for an afternoonn adventure.

 ## Notes